kcajj/recombinant_population_analysis/notes/note1.md

 </pre>

 The time is becoming acceptable.
+We obtained this time by using the fastest msa method of MAFFT

 The occurrences of evidences are weirdly different betweeen different phages.
 Maybe due to gaps? see [gaps.md](gaps.md)

-### reads of phage population
+## 4. prediction on reads of phage population

 now that we have an idea of the parameters of our model, we can start to set up the prediction framework.